National parksaround Uluru

 Rise at dawn for a spectacle of colour as Uluru changes hue, rising from the spinifex like a phoenix of rock.
 Embark on a walking trail and discover the little known waterholes and wildlife habitats that line this famous monolith.

 Visit the Uluru-Kata Tjuta Cultural Centre for information about a range of activities, and gain an insight into Tjukurpa, the creation stories and laws of the Anangu people.
-Experience a walking tour with indigenous guides and learn about bush foods, traditional hunting techniques and Anangu rock art.
+Experience a walking tour with Aboriginal guides and learn about bush foods, traditional hunting techniques and Anangu rock art.

 Watarrka National Park is an important conservation area with its mighty gorges and rock holes home to over 600 plant species and many native animals.
 Short walking trails wind through Kings Canyon and on via the overnight Giles Track to the picturesque Kathleen Springs.